 - Refill the opened foundation.

-There are, of course, other temporary solutions you could implement to reduce the water damage and flooding within your home.
+You could implement other solutions to reduce the water damage and flooding within your home.
 However, seeking out a more permanent solution, like interior drainage tiles, has its benefits, including:

 - Permanent redirection of floodwater without interior leaks